canonical/maas-ui/docs/MAASUI.md

 **Note: This is an OUTDATED practice**

 It is very easy to write a component test that is too general or too specific with its component selectors.
 Both of these cases result in fragile tests.
-To this end maas-ui uses `data-testid` attributes to provide a convenient method of finding a component.
+To this end MAAS-UI uses `data-testid` attributes to provide a convenient method of finding a component.

 The attribute can be applied to any component or element: